 One of my all-time favorite things about any breakfast casserole is how forgiving they are to all sorts of adaptions.
 The dish is basically just a large dish of potato and veggies bound together by egg and cheese – yummy!
 Here are some other optional add-ins and variations.

-- Leafy greens: a few handfuls of spinach, kale, or swiss chard are a great addition to this hashbrowns breakfast casserole.
+- Leafy greens: a few handfuls of spinach, kale, or swiss chard like I use in air fryer breakfast casserole would also be a great addition to this hashbrowns breakfast casserole.

 - Vegetables: Sliced mushrooms, corn, steamed broccoli, sun-dried tomatoes.
 There are tons of ways to add extra vegetables to this dish.